gcharwat/dynqbf/README.md

 (see https://github.com/mabseher/htd/releases/tag/1.0.0)

 2016-11-10: dynQBF 0.3
-- Heuristic TD and TD root node selection with various fitness functions, see options --root-strategy <f>
+- Heuristic TD and TD root node selection with various fitness functions, see options for
-   --decomposition-strategy <f>
+  * root strategy (iterations)
-- Added an experimental implementation for a 2QBF solver that uses only a single BDD, see option
+  * decomposition strategy (iterations)
-   -p cnf2
+- Added an experimental implementation for a 2QBF solver that uses only a single BDD
 - This version adds initial support for preprocessing
-  - conversion to 3CNF
+  * conversion to 3CNF
-  - unit literals
+  * unit literals
 - Improved option handling, refactored instance handling
 - Improved subset checking (should improve performance)
 - Compatibility and tested with HTD release htd 1.0.0 (beta1)